alpersonalwebsite/react/01_2_JS-module-systems.md

 ## JS Module Systems

 We are going to review `Module Systems` in depth in a future lesson, however, if you are totally new to `Node.js` and `JS` in general...
-Having a vague idea of what we´re doing with "import/export" will make things easier.
+Having a vague idea of what we're doing with "import/export" will make things easier.

 So...
-Let´s forget about `React` for a moment and create some `vanilla JS` files:
+Let's forget about `React` for a moment and create some `vanilla JS` files:

 **/test/model.js**